chdomenech/check_balance_ethereum_wallets/README.md

 2) Run the scripts:

 a) node checkBalanceETH.js (for check eth balance for 5000 ethereum wallets)

-6) node checkBalanceERC20.js (for check for tokens erc20 balance in this example for check OMG balance)
+b) node checkBalanceERC20.js (for check for tokens erc20 balance in this example for check OMG balance)